Caltech-OCTO/Subzero.jl/documentation.md

   - min_floe_height: minimum floe height (0.1 m)
   - max_floe_height: maximum floe height (10.0 m)
   - min_aspect_ratio: minimum ratio between floe x-length and y-length by maximum coordiante values (0.05)
+  - maximum_ξ: the absolute maximum rotational velocity a floe can reach before it is capped at maximum_ξ (1e-5 rad/s)
   - nhistory: number of elements to save in floe's stress history (100)
   - subfloe_point_generator: generates floe's subfloe points (`MonteCarloPointsGenerator()`)

-If any of the minimum / maximum values are exceeded, a floe is removed in the course of the simulation.
+If any of the minimum values are exceeded, a floe is removed in the course of the simulation.
+If any of the maximum values are reached, the value is capped at the given value.

 There are two types of subfloe point generators.